Lipstick (Jedward song): Critical reception

 Nick Levene of Digital Spy gave the song three out of five stars.
 Coronation Street actress Michelle Keegan claimed the song was 'catchy' and 'fantastic', and tipped the duo to win Eurovision.

 Music videos

 There are two music videos for "Lipstick".
 The first was produced by broadcaster RTÉ as part of the official Eurovision entry.
 It includes animated photos of John and Edward, and footage from the Eurosong performance of "Lipstick".
 The second video (known as the Paris version) was made by John and Edward themselves while in Paris.
 It features John and Edward performing the song at various Parisian locations, including the Eiffel Tower.

 Chart performance

-"Lipstick" debuted at No. 2 in the Irish Singles Chart, on 13 February, only after Lady Gaga's "Born This Way" and debuted at No. 82 in the UK in the week of their Eurovision performance it went up to No. 40.
+"Lipstick" debuted at No. 2 in the Irish Singles Chart, on 13 February, only after Lady Gaga's "Born This Way" and debuted at No. 82 in the UK.
+In the week of their Eurovision performance it rose to No. 40.
 The song also entered at number four in German Download Chart.
 After their Eurovision final performance, the song went to No. 1 in Ireland, three months after its release.